Adolescent Sexual Health

 Your Birth Control Choices Fact Sheet

 Reproductive Health Access Project: This patient fact sheet compares different birth control choices in a colorful and easy-to-read chart.
-Available in English, Spanish, Simplified Chinese, Traditional Chinese, and Portuguese.
+Available in English, Spanish, Simplified Chinese, Traditional Chinese, Portuguese, Vietnamese, Hindi, and French.

 Safety Card: Hanging Out or Hooking Up?